IshitaTakeshi/SoftConfidenceWeighted.jl/README.md

 The paper is [here](http://icml.cc/2012/papers/86.pdf).

 ## Usage

-SCW has 2 folumations of its algorithm which are SCW-I and SCW-II.
+SCW has 2 formulations of its algorithm which are SCW-I and SCW-II.
 You can choose which to use by the parameter of `init`.

 ### Training from matrices